The Job Openings and Labor Turnover Survey (JOLTS) program produces data on job openings, hires, and separations.

 Job Openings and Labor Turnover Survey

-There were 4.8 million job openings on the last business day of August, up from July and the highest level since January 2001.
+There were 4.7 million job openings on the last business day of September, little changed from August.
+Hires (5.0 million) and separations (4.8 million) increased in September.

 - Megan Sweitzer "Job openings continue to rise in 2013"